 The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no Warrants shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized.

 An effective defense to Nevada criminal charges is that the police executed an illegal search.
-If the court agrees that the cops committed misconduct, it can disregard any evidence found from the unlawful search.
-This may result in the entire case getting dismissed.
+If the court agrees that the officers committed misconduct, it can disregard any evidence found from the unlawful search.
+This may result in your entire case getting dismissed.

 This article explains Las Vegas search and seizure laws.